SegFly: A Dataset and 2D-3D-2D Paradigm for Aerial RGB-Thermal Semantic Segmentation at Scale: Related Work

-In contrast, SegFly is designed from the outset for off‑the‑shelf multi‑modal UAVs that lack hardware‑level time synchronization.
-By reconstructing RGB and thermal imagery in 3D, aligning their point clouds, and then transferring lens distortion back to 2D, our 2D–3D–2D pipeline achieves geometry‑guided, precise RGB‑T alignment entirely in software.
-Beyond registration, we consider recent insights in aerial 3D vision~\cite{gross2025occufly} (CVPR 2026) to utilize our 2D-3D-2D approach for semantic labeling of both modalities: instead of individual per-frame annotation, we exploit multi-view redundancy and metric accuracy of high-overlap, geo-referenced RGB-T imagery, by annotating a small subset of \emph{RGB-only} images in 2D (<\SI{3}{\%}), lift them into a semantic 3D point cloud, and render it back into the remaining >\SI{97}{\%} of RGB views and \SI{100}{\%} of thermal views.\\ \textbf{Methods.}\; Apart from established deep semantic segmentation architectures such as UPerNet~\cite{xiao2018upernet} and SegFormer~\cite{xiao2018upernet}, recent progress in the RGB domain has shifted toward leveraging vision foundation models~\cite{simeoni2025dinov3} for generalizable dense prediction, often combined with parameter‑efficient fine‑tuning~\cite{chen2022adapter,hu2022lora,wei2024rein}.
+\textbf{Methods.}\; Apart from established deep semantic segmentation architectures such as UPerNet~\cite{xiao2018upernet} and SegFormer~\cite{xiao2018upernet}, recent progress in the RGB domain has shifted toward leveraging vision foundation models~\cite{simeoni2025dinov3} for generalizable dense prediction, often combined with parameter‑efficient fine‑tuning~\cite{chen2022adapter,hu2022lora,wei2024rein}.
 Vision-based segmentation foundation models, such as the SegmentAnythingModel~\cite{kirillov2023segment} and adaptations such as SemanticSegmentAnything~\cite{chen2023semanticsegmentanything}, provide broad generalization and interactive segmentation capabilities beyond fixed taxonomies.
 However, despite these advances, there remains tangible scope for improvement in aerial domains~\cite{prado2023sam}, where unique challenges such as extreme scale variation and viewpoint geometry degrade performance.
 To address these challenges in the aerial RGB domain, approaches like CatSeg~\cite{cho2024catseg} and SegEarth‑OV~\cite{li2025segearthov} introduce open‑vocabulary or cost‑aggregation mechanisms to improve segmentation generality, while in the RGB‑T domain, models such as AnyThermal~\cite{mahes2026anythermal} learn universal thermal representations via distillation from visual foundation models to better support thermal segmentation.
 We evaluate these models in a zero-shot setting and find that their performance on aerial imagery with the complexity present in SegFly is limited.
 However, when fine‑tuned with SegFly, their performance improves substantially, highlighting the potential to further reduce manual annotation toward fully automated 2D and 3D aerial semantic data generation.